Keyboard shortcuts

 Modifier + click (or other actions)

-If a modifier key is held during a mouse action, and isn't assigned to a hold for command, a native mod+mouse event will be simulated (e.g. ctrl+click for right click, cmd+click to open link new tab).
+If a modifier key is held during a mouse action, and isn't assigned to a hold for command, a native mod+mouse event will be simulated (e.g. shift+click for selecting groups of items in file explorer).

 Wheel / scrolling

-To use the mouse wheel, tap the OptionLeft key on Mac or ControlLeft key on Windows (toggle wheel mode command) to enter and exit wheel mode -- currently, this must be done without the overlay showing, but support for using wheel mode with the overlay showing will be added soon.
+To use the mouse wheel, tap the OptionLeft key on Mac or ControlLeft key on Windows (toggle free mode command) to enter and exit free mode.

-While in wheel mode, use J, K, L, and ; to scroll up/down/left/right, and hold CommandLeft to increase the speed (there is also a hold for speed decrease command).
-There are also fast, step (precise increment, responds to autorepeat when held), and step large commands, as well as jump to top/bottom/left/right to jump to the edge of a scrollable area.
+There are also fast, step (precise increment, responds to autorepeat when held), and step large commands, and on Mac and Windows there jump to top/bottom/left/right to jump to the edge of a scrollable area.

-To adjust scrolling speed / step sizes, as well as auto off duration, see the Wheel subsection of the Behavior section in the config editor.
+To adjust scrolling speed / step sizes, as well as auto off duration, see the Free mode subsection of the Behavior section in the config editor.

 Multiple monitor usage